Published on

 Why is this important?

 • Strength and Function: Muscle is essential for strength, mobility, and overall physical function.
+Lean individuals tend to perform better in daily tasks and have a lower risk of age-related muscle loss (sarcopenia).

 • Health Risks: Excess body fat, especially visceral fat around the organs, is linked to various health risks, including heart disease, type 2 diabetes, and certain cancers.
+The location and type of fat matter just as much as the total amount.

 How to Achieve a Leaner Body Composition